Methodology

 Editorial tone

 Separately from reliability, we evaluate the rhetorical quality of the original source texts.
 This measures how outlets communicate, not what they believe.
-The article you read on AfghanVerified is always rewritten in neutral language.
+The article you read on Ehtebar is always rewritten in neutral language.
 The tone label tells you about the sources it was built from.

 Neutral